-Our work with stakeholders will be underpinned by the following core principles.
-That:
+Our work with stakeholders will be underpinned by the principles below.

-- Input from victims/survivors of domestic, family and sexual violence, and their children, is welcome and encouraged;
+- The perspectives of victims and survivors of domestic, family and sexual violence, and their children, are vital to our work.

-- ANROWS exercises its independence in the publication and promotion of research findings.
+- ANROWS will exercise its independence in the publication and promotion of research findings.